 Although you shouldn’t, many people use pain as their guide for when they should see a dentist.
 And when you have a serious toothache, it’s hard to do anything else until that gets treated.

 The problem is that toothaches can be very difficult to pinpoint.
 The pain might feel like it’s coming from an entirely different tooth than is really the problem.
 The source of pain may not even be in the teeth themselves.
-But because the patient is in so much pain, they demand action, and dentists, sometimes, respond by performing inappropriate procedures, including fillings, crowns, root canals, and even extractions unnecessarily.
+But because the patient is in so much pain, they demand action, and dentists, sometimes, respond by performing inappropriate procedures, including fillings, crowns, and even extractions unnecessarily.